 Students may apply for funding through one of two paths:

-- An internship they have identified and have received advisor and/or departmental approval for
+- An internship or independent project they have identified and have received advisor and/or departmental approval for

-- One of the internships posted lower on this page
+- One of the internship positions posted lower on this page

 Funding support is available in a variety of formats designed to meet the needs of eligible students.
-Support is available for full-time, part-time, and project-based internships offered during the academic calendar year, winter break and/or summer break, up to a maximum of 400 hours.
+Support is available for full-time, part-time, and project-based internships offered during the summer break, up to a maximum of 400 hours.
 Unpaid internships or internships with insufficient stipends will be considered for funding.

 How to apply